 To fully evaluate for the comorbid conditions of livedoid vasculopathy, consult a hematologist (to evaluate for factors that lead to hypercoagulable states) and vascular surgeons (to evaluate and treat underlying defects of coagulation).

-Platelet adhesion inhibitor that possibly inhibits RBC uptake of adenosine, which is an inhibitor of platelet reactivity.
-In addition, may inhibit phosphodiesterase activity, leading to increased cyclic-3',5'-adenosine monophosphate within platelets and formation of the potent platelet activator thromboxane A2.
-A vasodilator.
+Clinical Context: Dipyridamole is a platelet adhesion inhibitor that possibly inhibits red blood cell uptake of adenosine, which is an inhibitor of platelet reactivity.
+In addition, it may inhibit phosphodiesterase activity, leading to increased cyclic-3',5'-adenosine monophosphate within platelets and formation of the potent platelet activator thromboxane A2.
+Dipyridamole is a vasodilator.
 Use with aspirin.

-Inhibits prostaglandin synthesis preventing formation of platelet-aggregating thromboxane A2.
-Use in low dose to inhibit platelet aggregation and to improve complications of venous stases and thrombosis.
+Clinical Context: Aspirin inhibits prostaglandin synthesis, preventing the formation of platelet-aggregating thromboxane A2.
+Use in a low dose to inhibit platelet aggregation and to improve complications of venous stases and thrombosis.

-Prevents DVT, which may lead to pulmonary embolism in patients undergoing surgery who are at risk for thromboembolic complications.
-Enhances inhibition of factor Xa and thrombin by increasing antithrombin III activity.
-In addition, preferentially increases inhibition of factor Xa.
-Average duration of treatment is 7-14 d.
+Clinical Context: Enoxaparin prevents deep vein thrombosis, which may lead to pulmonary embolism in patients undergoing surgery who are at risk for thromboembolic complications.
+Enoxaparin enhances the inhibition of factor Xa and thrombin by increasing antithrombin III activity.
+In addition, it preferentially increases the inhibition of factor Xa.
+The average duration of treatment is 7-14 days.